mrwadams/honeyagents/README.md

 # HoneyAgents: AI-Powered Honeypot Defence System

 ## Introduction
-HoneyAgents is proof-of-concept demo of an advanced AI-driven defence system that utilises autonomous agents to detect and mitigate cyber threats.
+HoneyAgents is a proof-of-concept web app defence system that utilises autonomous AI agents to detect and mitigate cyber threats.
 By integrating honeypots with an autonomous AI agent, HoneyAgents highlights the potential for a new level of proactive security, providing high-fidelity threat intelligence and real-time defensive actions using the power of LLMs (Large Language Models).

 <img src="images/logo.png" alt="HoneyAgents Logo" width="500" height="auto"/>